 Big thanks must go to S&J for their continued support for our club’s motorsport events!

-The 2015 S&J Club Championship will be conducted over 12 Rounds
+The 2015 S&J Club Championship was conducted over 11 Rounds

 - Taking the best 8 rounds towards the Club Championship.

 - Ability to drop the worst 4 rounds.

 - Must have one of each discipline included.
 At least 1x Hillclimb, 1x Khana, 1x Sprint.

 - Best total points for class wins – no disciplines.

 Further information about these event formats is provided below, and in the individual event listings on the Motorsport Calendar (and also on the WRXSA Forum).